aki-0517/marp-md-memo/md/marp/marp04.md

 | ![w:470px](../public/images/canu.png) | ![w:470px](../public/images/flye.png) | ![w:470px](../public/images/shasta.png) | ![w:470px](../public/images/raven.png) |
 <!-- ## Dotplot Analysis: Assembly Quality Assessment

-Let me explain the results of the assembly quality assessment for each tool.
+I explain the results of the assembly quality assessment for each tool.
 First, Shasta showed almost perfect linear alignment.
 The contigs matched the reference genome very well, with minimal gaps or inversions.
 There were six large continuous regions, which likely represent the six chromosomes.
 This suggests that Shasta reconstructed the chromosome structure very accurately.
 Canu also performed well, but there were some issues.
 I observed multiple gaps and inversions in some contigs.
 Also, several contigs mapped to the same chromosome, which means the assembly was more fragmented.
 Some short contigs might be misassembled or unnecessary.